The Members of Arshiya Limited

 • Orientation of the warehouse buildings has been done in such a way that there is less heat transmission resulting in saving the electricity consumption by minimizing heat loss in the HVAC system.

 Arshiya sincerely believes in utilising technology to improve productivity, efficiency and quality of its business operations and working environment.

 Pursuant to the provisions of Section 217(2A) of the Companies Act, 1956 read with the Companies (Particulars of Employees) Rules, 1975 as amended, the names and other particulars of employees are set out in the Annexure to the Directors Report.
 However, as per the provisions of Section 219(1)(b)(iv) of the said Act, the Annual Report excluding the aforesaid information is being sent to all members of the Company.
 Any member, who is interested in obtaining such particulars about the employees, may write to the Company at Registered Office of the Company.

-M/s MGB & Co., Chartered Accountants, Mumbai, Auditors of the Company, retire at the ensuing Annual General Meeting and are eligible for reappointment.
+M/s M.A Parikh & Co., Chartered Accountants, Mumbai, Auditors of the Company, retire at the ensuing Annual General Meeting and are eligible for reappointment.